cbarrett3/Studio-City-Warehouse/react-client/README.md

 - provide an AWS Lambda function name `featuredcityfunction`
 - choose the runtime that you want to use `NodeJS`

+##### API (AWS API Gateway)
+- run `amplify add api`
+- select from one of the below mentioned services: `REST`
+- provide a friendly name for your resource to be used as a label for this category in the project: `studiocityapi`
+- provide a path (e.g., /book/{isbn}): `/featuredcity`
+- choose a Lambda source: `use a Lambda function already added in the current Amplify project`
+- restrict API access?: `No`
+- do you want to add another path?: `No`

 ##### Amplify CLI Basics
 - `amplify status`